voxpelli/node-bunyan-adaptor/README.md

 In addition to the above there's also support for:

 * `.child(data)` – used to create a child logger.
 Defaults to built in method, can be overriden using `options.child`

-## JSDoc types

-* `BunyanLite` – specifies the lite subset of the Bunyan interface that this module supports
-* `BunyanLogMethod` – specifies the very simple syntax for the individual log methods
-* `BunyanChildMethod` – specified the syntax of the `child()` method